ibm-cloud-docs/netezza/start/logging_in.md

 For Azure, {{site.data.keyword.netezza_short}} supports private connectivity through [Azure Privatelink](https://azure.microsoft.com/en-us/pricing/details/private-link/#overview).

 For AWS, {{site.data.keyword.netezza_short}} supports private connectivity through [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html).

+To connect to your application by using your private hostname details if you are on Azure or AWS, follow the steps.

 1. Ensure that you set up your private link endpoint as desribed in [Configuring private endpoints](/docs/netezza?topic=netezza-creating-private-endpoints).
 1. Connect to {{site.data.keyword.netezza_short}} with the IP address or hostname that were assigned to your private link endpoint.